Seramas have grown immensely popular over the last decade because of their striking beauty and their incredibly small size!

 |C Class||Both males and females weigh 19 oz or less.|

-The Serama chicken size must be below 19 oz or it won’t be accepted by the relevant poultry clubs and the APA.
+The size of Serama chickens must be below 19 oz or it won’t be accepted by the relevant poultry clubs and the APA.

 You can find Serama bantams smaller than the Micro class; however these smaller birds are rare because they are so difficult to hatch and to rear.

-There are three distinct standards for this breed based on their location which include the US, UK, and Malaysia.
+There are three distinct standards for this breed based on their location which include the US, UK, and its native country of Malaysia.

 According to the Malaysian standard the Serama must have specific shapes such as apple, slim, ball, etc.